 For instance, according to the National Practitioners Databank 4.8% of physicians are responsible for more than half of the lawsuits filed.
-Can you give informed consent when you cannot be informed about whether your doctor or surgeon is one of them?
+Can you give informed consent when you cannot be informed about whether your doctor is one of them?

 “An ounce of data is worth a thousand pounds of opinion.”

 Sometimes it is the personnel and facilities that are sick.
 Does getting treated by a specific doctor cause lots of patients to miss work, lose jobs, get divorced, and require lifelong care after treatment that would not have been predicted based on everything known about his/her patients prior to that office visit?
 There are doctors who do that.

 It is a violation of federal law for anyone to tell you who they are based on the data in the National Practitioners Data Bank.
 The doctors in your community most probably think those dangerous doctors are excellent physicians.
 Even if they know they are not, they will never tell you.
 The medical community turns on them if they do.

 But we can figure who they are, and more, without them.
 With them we are neither allowed to nor able to, partly because patients have faith beyond all reason in medicine.
 They have faith in medicine to protect them and to solve these problems.
 When patients think that way, they do not recognise even the problems that ruin their lives.

 To make a few dollars your doctor will recommend care that unnecessarily puts you on a colostomy bag for life rather than less profitable care that doesn’t (read it at this link – if you were going to read only one page on this site other than the one you are reading now, make it that one).